Mona monkey: Distribution and habitat

 The mona monkey is native to the lowland forests of eastern Ghana, Togo, Benin, Nigeria and western Cameroon.
 It has also been introduced into Grenada and São Tomé and Príncipe.
 Although mainly a forest species, it is able to adapt to heavily degraded forest, gallery forest in savannah regions, and mangrove forest in the delta region of the Niger River, and is generally the commonest monkey near rivers.

 Ecology

 The mona monkey is usually found in groups of about twelve individuals, with a single mature male, but larger aggregations also occur.
 The troop moves through the canopy foraging mainly for fruit, but also eating flowers, seeds and insects and other invertebrates.
 It is a vocal species with a harsh grating call, and the male issues a "ooer" alarm call.
 It often associates with other species of monkeys including Lowe's mona monkey (Cercopithecus lowei) and the crested mona monkey (Cercopithecus pogonias).

 Status

 The mona monkey is a common and adaptable species.
-Its natural forest habitat has been impacted by much habitat destruction and it suffers from being hunted for food.
+Its natural forest habitat has been affected by much habitat destruction and it suffers from being hunted for food.
 However the population does not seem to be declining significantly, and the International Union for Conservation of Nature has assessed its conservation status as being near-threatened.